tsaad-dev/drafts/ns-te/draft-ietf-teas-ns.md

 : a node that does not support any of the NRP modes described in this document.

 Slice-Flow Aggregate Path:
-: a path that is setup over the NRP that is associated with a specific Slice-Flow Aggregate.
+: a path that is set up over the NRP that is associated with a specific Slice-Flow Aggregate.

 Slice-Flow Aggregate Packet:
 : a packet that traverses over the NRP that is associated with a specific Slice-Flow Aggregate.